-The Group intends to utilise the net proceeds raised from the Listing according to the plans set out in the section headed "Future Plans and Use of Proceeds" in the Prospectus.
-Save as disclosed in the Prospectus, the Group had no other future plans for material investments or capital assets as at 31 December 2020.
+The Group intends to utilise the net proceeds according to the plans set out in the section headed "Future Plans and Use of Proceeds" in the Prospectus.
+Save as disclosed in the Prospectus, the Group had no other future plans for material investments or capital assets as at 31 December 2022.

-The Board is pleased to present this corporate governance report of the Company for the year ended 31 December 2020.
+The board (the "Board") of directors (the "Director(s)") of the Company is pleased to present this corporate governance report of the Company for the year ended 31 December 2022.